NLnetLabs/cascade/doc/manual/source/man/cascade-zone.rst

 .. subcmd:: add

-   Register a new zone
+   Register a new zone.

 .. subcmd:: remove

-   Remove a zone
+   Remove a zone.

 .. subcmd:: list

-   List registered zones
+   List registered zones.

 .. subcmd:: reload

-   Reload a zone
+   Reload a zone.

 .. subcmd:: status

-   Get the status of a single zone
+   Get the status of a single zone.

 .. subcmd:: history

-   Get the history of a single zone
+   Get the history of a single zone.

 Options for :subcmd:`zone add`
 ------------------------------